 What if I Don’t Have All of the Ingredients on Hand?

 If you don’t have everything available to you to make this creamy pasta, you can probably still make it.
-Most people have at least some dry pasta, onion, garlic, and bacon in their kitchen, so you will probably be fine with those.
+Most people have at least some dry pasta, onion, garlic, and bacon (pancetta also works) in their kitchen, so you will probably be fine with those.
 Ideal replacements for fusilli would be a similar-sized pasta such as farfalle or rotini.
-However, noodles that don’t have the nooks and crannies as they won’t hold the sauce as well.
+However, noodles that don’t have the nooks and crannies, like spaghetti, are not ideal as they won’t hold the sauce as well.

 If you don’t have spinach available, peppery arugula or baby kale are good substitutes.
 Both have stronger flavours than spinach but won’t result in any less delicious of a dish.

 This is also a great creamy pasta dish for if you have any vegetables you need to use up quickly.
-Diced bell peppers, broccoli, or mushrooms are all great additions that you can sauté with the onions until tender.
+Diced bell peppers, broccoli, peas, green beans, or mushrooms are all great additions that you can sauté with the onions until tender.

 Also, while it wouldn’t result in as rich of a sauce, you could easily include a higher fat milk in place of the whipping cream.
 Heavy cream is perfect for coating the noodles but whole milk could work too.